 After a long search, the doctors from the neurology & epilepsy department diagnosed me just last week.
 I’m one of the lucky ones.
 My diagnosis only took five years, while most people aren’t diagnosed for seven years.

 My non-epileptic seizures don’t change my disability status.
 I’m still unable to fulfill my college professor responsibilities.
-I feel isolated and alone especially since my life no longer centers on hundreds of students and colleagues.
+I feel isolated and alone especially since my life no longer centers around hundreds of students and colleagues.

 Then I notice that the plants are not quite dead.
 I discover two tiny, green tomatoes.
-I touch them and wonder how they are surviving amidst this tangled and forgotten garden.
+I touch them and wonder, How they are surviving amidst this tangled and forgotten garden?
 My eyes burn and overflow with tears.
 How will I survive another dark day?